 Modern processed diets are known to be responsible for periodontal or gum disease which affects more than 85% of domestic cats and dogs.
-Foul breath odour is an early sign suggesting that more severe heart, liver and kidney disease may follow.
+Foul breath odor is an early sign suggesting that more severe heart, liver, and kidney disease may follow.

 An article published in the December 1995 issue of the British Journal of Small Animal Practice confirms that processed pet foods produce periodontal disease which often leads to an AIDS-like condition in affected animals. ( JSAP 1995 36, 542-546 )